-- A. Matthew: Jesus, the Jewish Messiah - B. Mark: Jesus, the Suffering Servant
+A. Finish (only if needed): Matthew: Jesus, the Jewish Messiah

+B. Mark: Jesus, the Suffering Servant

 Complete on Canvas by Sunday 11:59pm: CELEBRATION (Quiz) #4 over Bratcher, "The Gospels and the Synoptic Problem" and the New Interpreter's Study Bible introduction to Matthew